See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Abstract

 \section{Abstract}

 The advent of multimodal agents facilitates effective interaction within graphical user interface (GUI), especially in ubiquitous GUI control.
 However, their inability to reliably execute toggle control instructions remains a key bottleneck.
-To investigate this, we construct a state control benchmark with binary toggle instructions from public datasets.
-Evaluations of existing agents demonstrate their unreliability, particularly when the current toggle state already matches the desired state.
-To address the challenge, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a training method that teaches agents to perceive the current toggle state, analyze the desired state from the instruction, and act accordingly.
-Experiments on three multimodal agents demonstrate that StaR can improve toggle instruction execution accuracy by over 30\%.
-Further evaluations on three public benchmarks show that StaR also enhances general task performance.
+To investigate this, we construct a state control benchmark with binary toggle instructions derived from public datasets.
+Evaluation results of existing agents demonstrate their notable unreliability, particularly when the current toggle state already matches the desired state.
+To address the challenge, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a multimodal reasoning method that enables agents to perceive the current toggle state, infer the desired state from the instruction, and act accordingly.
+Experiments on four multimodal agents demonstrate that StaR can improve toggle instruction execution accuracy by over 30\%.
+Further evaluations on three public agentic benchmarks show that StaR also enhances general agentic task performance.
 Finally, evaluations on a dynamic environment highlight the potential of StaR for real-world applications.
-Code, benchmark, and StaR-enhanced agents are available at \url{https://github.com/ZrW00/StaR}.
+Code and benchmark: \url{https://github.com/ZrW00/StaR}.